SethBling/PBChance/README.md

 *It tells me there is a 0% chance, although it would theoretically be possible, so it can't be correct*

-While there are still some segments, mathematically, this is still possible, but it is simply too unlikely that a randomly chosen run will be successful.
+As long as a number of segments are pending, mathematically, this is still possible, but it is simply too unlikely that a randomly chosen run will be successful.
 Keep in mind that the number of possible combinations is incredibly large.
 In another example, it is theoretically possible to roll a 6 10 times in a row, but you will never manage to do it in your whole life because it is simply too unrealistic.

 *I've found a hidden setting.
 Does it work?*